🇦🇺 Australia

 4. Prepare Visa Application Documents: Gather your TRA skills assessment, employer nomination, police clearance, medical examination results (if required), evidence of financial capacity, character references, and passport copies.
 Ensure all documents are certified and meet Home Affairs requirements.

-6. Await Home Affairs Decision: Processing times: 482 visas typically take 2–4 months; 186 visas typically take 3–6 months.
+6. Await Home Affairs Decision: See current processing times for the subclass 186 visa.
 Home Affairs may request additional information (Request for Further Information) at any stage during processing.

 7. Receive Visa Grant: Once approved, you receive a grant letter outlining visa conditions and rights.
 For 482, you can travel to Australia and commence work with your sponsor.
 For 186, you have immediate permanent residency rights.